emer/axon/examples/pvlv/README.md

 * simplify / fix all the PTNotMaint stuff?
 PL is "PFC of record" and key area for engaged goal -- has main descending prjns to raphe, ACh, etc.  Needed for proper feedback loop of learning at time of gating.

+* go full rodent: rename ACCUtil -> PL, ACCNegVal -> IL; reserve ACC for actual motor ACC.

+* pvlv function needs to set GoalMaint global activity, typically as function of PL activity but could be other proxies in other models.
+Inhibits Ach.

-* what is using slow weights in the BG, etc circuits?  expt.
+* what is using slow weights in the BG, etc circuits?  seems good.

 * Learn Tr at time of Rew in proportion to prior gating discounting of ACh: if already gated, then don't learn, but if didn't gate, then learn.  provides the